-There has been some confusion as to what Huel is and what it isn’t.
-By looking at the similarities and differences between groups of products, it’s pretty easy to see where Huel sits.
+There has been some confusion as to what Huel Products are and what they're not.
+By looking at the similarities and differences between groups of products, it’s pretty easy to see where Huel Products sit.

 Most plant protein sources are considered incomplete because they provide inadequate amounts of one or more of the essential amino acids.
-Huel provides a complete protein source by using a combination of brown rice and pea protein.
-For a 500kcal serving of Huel Powder, there is 37g of high-quality protein; further details are provided here.
+Huel Products provide a complete protein source by using a combination of brown rice and pea protein.
+For a 400kcal serving of Huel Powder v3.0, there is 29g of high-quality protein; further details are provided here.

 Meal replacements are often low in calories, i.e. not enough for a meal, high in sugar (above 10g per serving) and lacking in fibre, fat and low glycaemic index (GI) carbohydrates.
 Inferior carbohydrate sources, namely maltodextrin, may be used which have little nutritional value beyond the calories they provide .

-An average Huel meal (Ready-to-drink or Powder) is low in sugar, contains a good amount of fibre, good fats – for example, 2 to 4g of omega-3 fatty acids – and a low GI of 25-27.
+An average Huel meal (Ready-to-drink or Powders) is low in sugar, contains a good amount of fibre, good fats – for example, 2 to 6g of omega-3 fatty acids – and a low GI of 16[3,4].
 It’s super easy to add more or less powder to suit the number of calories you want each meal.
 If weight loss is your goal it’s worth checking out this article.
-The carbohydrates in Huel Powder are predominantly from oats.
+The carbohydrates in Huel Powder v3.0 are predominantly from oats.
 You can see more here.

-To build on the points above, Huel is a nutritionally complete meal providing all 26 essential vitamins and minerals.
-Huel has an ideal macronutrient split, with good-quality carbohydrate, fat and protein providing nutritious convenient food.
+To build on the points above, Huel Powders and Ready-to-drink are nutritionally complete meals.
+Huel Bar is a nutritionally complete snack, providing all 26 essential vitamins and minerals.
+Huel Products have an ideal macronutrient split, with good-quality carbohydrate, fat and protein providing nutritious convenient food.
 It’s as simple as that.

 #huel your Instagram photo for chance to feature here, and win a pouch of Huel.